 Copyright © University of Cambridge.
 All rights reserved.

-An ant is crawling in a straight line from one corner of a table to the opposite corner when he bumps into a one centimetre cube a sugar.
+An ant is crawling in a straight line from one corner of a table to the opposite corner when he bumps into a one centimetre cube of sugar.
 Instead of crawling round it, or eating his way through it, he climbs straight up and over it before continuing on his intended route.
-How much does the detour add to the expected length of his journey?
+How much does the detour add to the length of his journey?